 We’ll test this and update once we do!
 But I think you could follow the same steps as the process above regarding making it in an oven-style air fryer, but then just roast in the oven.
 Stay tuned!

-My favorite air fryer is the Ninja Pro XL! (affiliate link) It works especially great for this recipe because it has a large basket size to get them in one layer.
+My favorite air fryer is the Ninja Pro XL!
+Here’s a link to buy that on Amazon or Target. (affiliate links) It works especially great for this recipe because it has a large basket size to get them in one layer.

 Basically any time a meal just needs a side of vegetables, this is now my go-to!